michaeldeane62/beny_wifi/README.md

 :warning: *DISCLAIMER: I DO NOT TAKE ANY RESPONSIBILITY OF DAMAGED OR DESTROYED PROPERTY, INJURIES OR HUMAN CASUALTIES.
 USE WITH YOUR OWN RISK*

-This repository contains Home Assistant custom component for controlling and retrieving information from ZJ Beny EV chargers.
+This repository contains Home Assistant custom component for controlling and retrieving information from ZJ Beny EV chargers via Wifi.

 Integration mimics ZBox phone app's communication with charger.
-I have not mapped all parameters and commands yet.
-I think that any charger communicating with ZBox app should work.
+All parameters and commands are not mapped yet, but assumption is that any charger communicating using ZBox app should work with integration.

 ### Supported chargers